 I’m approaching a ‘milestone’ birthday.
 What health checks should I have at my age?

 Haven’t had a health check in a while, or ever?
 You’re not alone.
-Most people wait until they’re sick to see a GP, so there’s not usually much time in a consultation to also talk about preventative health.
-So, should you book a check with your GP just to talk about what you can do to stay well?
-And if so, what should you be discussing?
-It depends on your life stage.
-In case you need them, here are some of the services we can offer: Doctors won’t check you for everything It may surprise you there is no evidence that a “general health check-up” will give you better health outcomes.
-Some preventive checks in low-risk and otherwise well patients have shown no …
+Most people wait until they’re sick to see a GP, so there’s not usually much time in a consultation to discuss preventative health.
+So, should you book a check-up with your GP just to discuss what you can do to stay well?
+And if so, what should you discuss?
+Knowing what to discuss can bring a sense of relief and preparedness.
+It depends on your life stage, and receiving tailored advice can empower you to take control of your health.
+In case you need them, here are some of the services we can offer: Doctors won’t check you for everything It’s important to remember that doctors won’t …